link-society/kubirds-website/content/docs/dockerized-supervision/web/plan.md

 # Use Case

-You planned [a web service monitoring](/docs/dockerized-supervision/web/availability) and an upgrade every weekend when there is no activity on your web service.
+You planned an upgrade every weekend when there is no activity on your web service.

 There is a service interruption during the upgrade, to apply database migrations.